-A less common choice, a hinged hook clasp consists of a hook that has a locking hinge right at the point where it curves.
-By using your fingernail, you can open the hook, insert the other end of your necklace or bracelet, and allow the hook to close again.
+A less common choice, a hinged hook clasp consists of a hook or ring that has a locking hinge right at the point where it curves.
+By using your fingernail, you can open the hook, insert the other end of your necklace or bracelet, and allow the ring to close again.
 You'll find these in base metals as well as precious metals like sterling silver.
-They tend to be longer than a centimeter.

 These clasps are perfect for one-handed operation, making them a possibility for bracelets.
 However, there are some major security issues since anything catching on the hook can cause it to open.
 Additionally, their relatively large size and precise design means that they are costly options in precious metals.

 This simple design works just like it sounds: You simply insert the hook on one end of your jewelry into the eye on the other end.
 The shape of the hook affects the security of this closure; tighter hooks are a bit safer.
 You'll find these affordable clasps on fashion jewelry and costume pieces, but they are not common on fine jewelry.
 They come in many different sizes, in base metals and precious metals.